osmlab/atlas-checks/docs/checks/pedestrianAreaOverlappingEdgeCheck.md

 #### Code Review

 The check ensures that the Atlas object being evaluated is an [Area](https://github.com/osmlab/atlas/blob/dev/src/main/java/org/openstreetmap/atlas/geography/atlas/items/Area.java).
 The roads that intersects the area is then verified to be properly snapped to the area.
-If not, both the area, intersecting edge and any connected edges within the area are marked as flagged.
+If not, the area, intersecting edge and any connected edges within the area are marked as flagged.

 To learn more about the code, please look at the comments in the source code for the check.